Enterprise-CMCS/cmcs-eregulations/README.md

    - It is recommended that you put these backups in a folder that is hidden from `git`.
 We suggest creating a folder in the root of the project named `db_backup` and dumping all of your backups into it.
 This directory name is safe to use, as it has already been added to the project's `.gitignore`.

 > [!NOTE]
-> pg_restore also performs a backup of the database you intend to restore.
+> restore_db.sh also performs a backup of the database you intend to restore.
 However, as a precautionary measure, it's advisable to create a separate backup of your database.)

-4. Next, run the script `./solution/backend/scripts/backup_db.sh`.
-You'll be prompted to provide the credentials for the production database.
-Log in to AWS and retrieve the necessary credentials.

-   - These parameters are available in AWS Parameter Store.
-   - However, an easier way to get these credentials is:
-      - Go to a Lamba Function
-      - Click on the "Configuration" tab
-      - Click on "Environment variables"
-      - All required information should be displayed
+4. Sign in to the Cloudtamer CMS portal (cloudtamer.cms.gov) to retrieve your short-term access keys.
+5. Paste the access keys into your terminal.
+This will enable you to use AWS CLI commands.
+6. Run the script by executing ./solution/backend/scripts/backup_db.sh from your terminal.

-5. Once the backup process is finished, you'll find a copy of the backup file in the directory where the command was executed.
+7. Once the backup process is finished, you'll find a copy of the backup file in the directory where the command was executed.

    - The file will be named in the following format: `<db host name>_<name of your db>_<date>.sql`.

-6. With the backup file ready, proceed to restore the database by running the script `./solution/backend/scripts/restore_db.sh`.
+8. With the backup file ready, proceed to restore the database by running the script `./solution/backend/scripts/restore_db.sh`.

    - local database name: `localhost`
    - local port: `5432`

-7. Upon running the restoration script, you'll receive a prompt indicating that the existing database will be replaced.
+9. Upon running the restoration script, you'll receive a prompt indicating that the existing database will be replaced.
 If you're certain, type yes.

-8. Follow the subsequent prompts, providing the necessary credentials.
+10. Follow the subsequent prompts, providing the necessary credentials.
 When prompted for the backup file, enter the name of the file generated during the backup process.

-9. Before the database is restored, a backup is created of the db that is being restored.
+11. Before the database is restored, a backup is created of the db that is being restored.
 The file will be named in the following format: `<db host name>_<name of your db>_<date>.sql`.

    - Visit the local website and ensure that the data has been copied.

-### Adding a new model
+## Adding a new model

 If adding a new model, update the following files: